- General travel tips

 As with all crowd situations it is vital that everyone is considerate of each other, particularly young children, the elderly and customers with special access needs.
 When your ferry arrives, please board in an orderly manner and follow any instructions given to you by staff.

 Due to the coordination involved in departing such a large vessel, gates to the Manly Ferry service close two minutes before the listed departure time at both Circular Quay and Manly to prepare the ferry for an on time departure.

 Ferries are licensed to carry a set number of customers.
 This number relates to the amount of life-saving equipment on board as well as vessel survey requirements.

 If a ferry reaches capacity, the law prevents Sydney Ferries from allowing additional people on board.
 This means vessels may not stop at your wharf or customers may be left behind.
 Where possible, Sydney Ferries will provide a back-up vessel to pick up customers or provide alternative transport advice.

+Taking your bike, board, animal or food on the ferry?
 Please read taking belongings on public transport for more information.